cms-nanoAOD/nanoAOD-tools/README.md

 * the `-J`,`--json` option is used to pass the name of a JSON file that will be used to select events.
 It cannot be used in friend mode.
 * if run with the `--full` option (default), the output will be a full nanoAOD file.
 If run with the `--friend` option, instead, the output will be a friend tree that can be attached to the input tree.
 In the latter case, it is not possible to apply any kind of event selection, as the number of entries in the parent and friend tree must be the same.
 * the `-b`,`--branch-selection` option is used to pass the name of a file containing directives to keep or drop branches from the output tree.
 The file should contain one directive among `keep`/`drop` (wildcards allowed as in TTree::SetBranchStatus) or `keepmatch`/`dropmatch` (python regexp matching the branch name) per line, as shown in the [this](python/postprocessing/examples/keep_and_drop.txt) example file.
+  * `--bi` and `--bo` allows to specify the keep/drop file separately for input and output trees.
 * the `--justcount` option will cause the script to printout the number of selected events, without actually writing the output file.

 Please run with `--help` for a complete list of options.